xavibenjamin/ttimsmith.com/membership.md

 - **Espresso** - *$100/month*
    The benefits for all members, a personal thank you, a recording for your podcast or voicemail, and two hours a month of my time.
 We can jump on Skype and talk podcasting, design, front-end development, life; whatever you'd like.

-- **Executive Producer** - *$875/month*
-   *Limited 3 out of 3 left*{:.highlighted}

-   The benefits for all members, a personal thank you, a recording for your podcast or voicemail, five hours a month of my time, and an executive producer credit on For the Record and The East Wing.

    Now, I know what you're thinking, "Tim, what happened to the coffee metaphors?"
 Well… I ran out of them, and Executive Producer best explained what this one was.
 This level is at a high price *on purpose*.
 The amount is more than a fifty percent discount on sponsoring all the shows I do, yet includes a lot more benefits than just sponsorship.